nordeck/element-web-modules/README.md

 - See the [Readme of the `element-web-widget-lifecycle-module`](./packages/element-web-widget-lifecycle-module/README.md) for instructions on how to install it in Element.

+### Element Web Widget Toggles Module

+A module to provide widget toggles.

+- See the [Readme of the `element-web-widget-toggles-module`](./packages/element-web-widget-toggles-module/README.md) for instructions on how to install it in Element.

 ## Getting Started

 Development on the module happens at [GitHub](https://github.com/nordeck/element-web-modules).